 By Staff Writer

-United State Ambassador Daniel Foote says he his dismayed a 15 years sentence given to two men who were facing the case of crimes against the order of nature.
+United State Ambassador Daniel Foote says he his dismayed by a 15 years sentence given to two men who were facing the case of crimes against the order of nature.

 Mr Foote said that Zambia should consider it outdated stance and obsolete legislation on how to treat the Lesbian, Gay, Bisexual, Transgender, and Intersex (LGBTI) community.